Lord3008/Newsiee/README.md

 3. [Getting Started 🚀](#getting-started-)
 4. [License 📜](#license-)

-## Features ✨
+# Features ✨

-### 1. News Fetching and Summarization 📰📋
+## 1. News Fetching and Summarization 📰📋
 - **API Integration:** Connects to various news APIs (e.g., NewsAPI, Bing News Search) to fetch the latest news from diverse sources.
-- **Machine Learning Summarization:** Utilizes advanced ML models like BERT and Shine Transformer to summarize articles into concise 60-word summaries.
+- **Machine Learning Summarization:** Utilizes advanced ML models like BERT to summarize articles into concise 60-word summaries.
 - **Frontend Display:** Summaries are presented in a user-friendly format using HTML, CSS, jQuery, and Bootstrap.
+(To be implemented)

-### 2. Multimodal Deepfake Detection 🔍🚫
+## 2. Multimodal Deepfake Detection 🔍🚫
+### A. Deepfake Image Detector:
    #### a.
 Cross- Domain Method:
    This is associted with **my research paper** titled "A Novel Unified Approach to Deepfake Detection of Images" publised in ISED, 2024 by IEEE.
 The detailed architecture and novelity can be found in detail in the research paper.
       - **Detection Model:** Implements a multimodal deepfake detection model combining image and text analysis to assess news authenticity.
       - **Automatic Validity Checks:** Flags potentially misleading or false news articles with real-time verification.
       - **Validity Indicator:** Provides clear visual indicators of news validity.

    #### b.
 GAN Fingerprinting based method:
    The code of this will be added as soon as my other research paper gets published.

+### B. Fake News Detector:
+This is to verifiy if the text or content of the news are correct or not.

 ### 3. Audio Feature 🎤🔊
 - **Text-to-Speech (TTS) Conversion:** Converts text summaries into audio using advanced TTS services (e.g., Google Text-to-Speech).